JanJorgensen/Net5AddonLoadProblemDemo/README.md

 Files demonstrating the problem with load of System.IO.Ports.dll when used from addon class library in .NET 5

-When executed and the button is pressed, the assembly TheAddon.dll is loaded via reflection, the class AddonMain is instantiated and its method 'Action' is called.
+When the WPF application TheApp is started and the UI button is pressed, the assembly TheAddon.dll is loaded via reflection, the class AddonMain is instantiated and its method 'Action' is called.

 At the moment 'Action' is called, this error happens: